 This course provides an overview of the Therapeutic Recreation.
 Students will examine the history and professional opportunities with an emphasis on understanding the people who are served, their disabilities and the community in which they reside.
 (Prerequisite: RECR 101C with a grade of "C" or better; PYSC 105C recommended.)

 RECR 290C Recreation and Leisure Internship 0-9-3

 The internship offers the opportunity to put learned theory to practical application in a supervised work environment.
 Students are required to complete a minimum of 90 hours and complete a portfolio on the internship.
 Periodic conferences between the site supervisor and NHTI internship coordinators are scheduled to monitor and evaluate student progress.
-This course is limited to seniors and requires the approval of the Department Head.
-(Prerequisite: 2.5 GPA in major field courses and permission of the Department Head of Sport, Recreation and Tourism Studies.)
+This course is limited to seniors and requires the approval of the Department Chair.
+(Prerequisite: 2.5 GPA in major field courses and permission of the Department Chair of Sport, Recreation and Tourism Studies.)